ziotom78/ziotom78.github.io/_posts/2024-10-07-julia-parametric-constructors.markdown

 end
 ```

-The intent of the programmer was surely to let the user use `Float64`, `Float32`, or even `BigFloat` to keep the three components of the coordinates.
+The intent of the programmer was surely to let the user use `Float64`, `Float32`, or even `BigFloat` to store the two components of the coordinates.
 That's the reason why they declared `PolPoint` as a parametric type.

 However, if `PolPoint` is used in a code that keeps track of measurement units through the [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/) package, troubles will arise.